-Deadly Kansas Shooting May Have Been Hate Crime
+Deadly Kansas Shooting May Have Been Racially Motivated

 According to the Star, at least one witness recalled hearing the shooter yell, “get out of my country” before opening fire.

-The Star reports that the suspect allegedly told the bartender Austins Bar and Grill in Olathe that he needed a place to hide because he had shot two Middle Eastern men.
+The Star reports that the suspect allegedly told a bartender in Missouri that he needed a place to hide because he had shot two Middle Eastern men.
 The suspect reportedly said he believed that he had killed them both.
 Kuchibhotla and Madasani are reportedly not from the Middle East.

 Police said it was too early to determine whether the shooting was a hate crime, but said local authorities were investigating the incident with the FBI, AP reports.